The Golod property for powers of ideals and Koszul ideals: Golodness of Koszul ideals

-Let $A$ be a standard graded algebra over a field $k$ and $N$ be a graded $A$-module with a minimal generating set all of the same degree $q$.
-We say that $N$ has a $q$-linear resolution if $\Tor_i^A(N,k)_j=0$ for all $i$ and all $j\neq i+q$.
-Also, we say that $N$ is componentwise linear if for all integer $q$ the graded submodule $N_{\langle q\rangle}$ generated by all homogeneous elements of $N$ with degree $q$, has a $q$-linear resolution.\\ There is an analogue of the notion of modules with linear resolution which is defined in both local and graded case.
-Let $(R,\m,k)$ be a local ring (or a standard graded $k$-algebra) with the maximal (or homogeneous maximal )ideal $\m$.
-An $R$-module $M$ is called Koszul if its associated graded module $\gr_{\m}(M)=\oplus _{i\geq 0}\m^iM/\m^{i+1}M$ as a graded $gr_{\m}(R)$-module has linear resolution.
-If the residue field $k$ is Koszul we say that the ring $R$ is Koszul.
-Note that in the graded case $gr_{\m}(R)$ is identified with $R$ itself and any graded module with linear resolution is a Koszul module.
-However such a graded modules are not the only modules which are Koszul see \cite[example 1.9]{HI}.
-If $R$ is a graded Koszul algebra there is a characterization of (graded) Koszul modules due to R\"{o}mer \cite{T}: A graded $R$-module $M$ is Koszul if and only if $M$ is componentwise linear. \\ Let $S$ be a polynomial ring with standard grading.
-It is known \cite{AF} that every graded ideals of $S$ with linear resolution is Golod.
-This result generalized by Herzog, Reiner and Welker for componentwise linear ideals of $S$.
-Since $S$ is a Koszul algebra, in view of the characterization of R\"{o}mer this can be restated in the following form: any Koszul ideal of $S$ is Golod.
-Motivated by this the following natural question raised in the local case. \begin{ques} Let $S$ be a regular local ring.
-Is any Koszul ideal of $S$ Golod? \end{ques} Unfortunately we do not have an answer to this question, but in what follows we show some relations between Golod ideals and Koszul ideals.\\ There is a characterization, due to \c{S}ega, of Koszul module.
-This provides a necessary condition for Koszulness of a module. \begin{rem}(see \cite[Theorem 2.2 (c)]{S}) Let $(R,\m;k)$ be a local ring ( or a standard graded $k$-algebra).
-If an $R$-module $M$ is Koszul, then the map is zero for all $i>0$. \\ In the graded case, when $M$ generated by elements of the same degree, one can see that this condition is equivalent to say that $M$ has a linear resolution. \end{rem} \begin{thm} Let $\af$ and $\bfr$ be ideals of $S$ such that $\af\subseteq \bfr$.
-If the map
+Let $(R,\m,k)$ be a local ring with maximal ideal $\m$ or a standard graded $k$-algebra with graded maximal ideal $\m$.
+Let $M$ be a finitely generated $R$-module.
+In the graded case, $M$ is assumed to be graded.
+The notion of Koszul module introduced by Herzog and Iyengar \cite{HI}.
+They say that $M$ is Koszul if the linear part of a minimal free resolution of $M$ is acyclic or equivalently if its associated graded module $\gr_{\m}(M)=\oplus _{i\geq 0}\m^iM/\m^{i+1}M$, as a graded $\gr_{\m}(R)$-module, has a linear resolution \cite[Proposition 1.5]{HI}.
+If an ideal of $R$ is Koszul (as an $R$-module) we shall call it a \textit{Koszul ideal}.
+Also, if the residue field $k$ is Koszul we will say that the ring $R$ itself is Koszul.
+Note that in the graded case $\gr_{\m}(R)$ is identified with $R$ itself and any graded $R$-module with linear resolution is Koszul.
+However such graded modules are not the only modules which are Koszul see \cite[Example 1.9]{HI}.
+If $R$ is a graded Koszul algebra there is a characterization of (graded) Koszul modules due to R\"{o}mer \cite[Theorem 3.2.8]{T}: A graded $R$-module $M$ is Koszul if and only if $M$ is componentwise linear. \\ Let $S$ be a polynomial ring with the standard grading.
+It is known that every graded ideal of $S$ with linear resolution is Golod \cite{AF}.
+This result has been generalized by Herzog, Reiner and Welker for componentwise linear ideals of $S$ \cite{HRW}.
+Since $S$ is a Koszul algebra, in view of the characterization of R\"{o}mer, this can be restated in the following form: any Koszul ideal of $S$ is Golod.
+Next we will generalize this restatement of the result of \cite{HRW} under a weaker hypothesis to the local case.
+Let first recall some facts.\\ Assume that $N$ is a finitely generated $S$-module.
+Let be the map which is induced by the inclusion $\n N\subseteq N$.
+Then by a result of \c{S}ega \cite[Theorem 3.2(2)]{Se}, one has the following characterization of Koszul modules. \begin{thm} An $S$-module $M$ is Koszul if and only if